Long ago in the city of Corinth in Ancient Greece, a young maid traced the contour of her lover’s face on the wall. The man was leaving on a long...

 min Read18 September 2023

-Greek art and sculpture has had a profound effect for art throughout the ages.
-Many of the styles have been reproduced and copied by some of what the modern day audiences would class as some of the finest artists to have ever lived – a great example here is Michelangelo.
-But how to catch up with all these ancient statues?
-How to shine during a coctail party?
-To the rescue comes DailyArtDaily and this article of ours where you will learn about SIX (only six, we promise) ancient Greek sculptures you should know!
+Greek sculptures have had a profound effect on art throughout the ages.
+Many of the styles have been reproduced and copied by some of, what modern-day audiences would classify as, the finest artists to have ever lived – a great example here is Michelangelo.
+But how to catch up on all these ancient statues?
+How to shine during a cocktail party?
+To the rescue comes DailyArt Magazine!
+In this article, you will learn about SIX (only six, we promise) ancient Greek sculptures you should know!

-First of all you must know, that Modern scholarship identifies three major stages of a Greek sculpture – the Archaic period, Classical and Hellenistic.
+First of all, you must know that modern scholarship identifies three major stages of development of Greek sculptures.
+They are the Archaic, Classical, and Hellenistic periods.
 Frequent subjects were the battles, mythology, and rulers of the area historically known as ancient Greece.
-Regarding the materials, Greek sculpture was most often in bronze and porous limestone, but whilst bronze seems never to have gone out of fashion, the stone of choice would become marble.
-There is a trouble with bronze – as it was a very precious material and very often the original bronze sculptures were melted down.
+Regarding the materials, Greek sculptures were most often in bronze and porous limestone.
+While bronze seems never to have gone out of fashion, the material of choice would eventually become marble.
+There is a trouble with bronze – it was a very precious material.
+Therefore, very often the original bronze sculptures were melted down.

-A 200 B.C.- marble sculpture depicting the Greek goddess Nike, the Winged Victory of Samothrace is considered today as the greatest masterpiece of Hellenistic sculpture.
-It is currently displayed at Louvre and is among the most celebrated original statues in the world.
-It was created between 200 and 190 B.C. not to honor the Greek goddess Nike but to honor a sea battle.
-It was first erected by Macedonian general Demetrius following his naval victory in Cyprus.
+A 200 BCE marble sculpture depicting the Greek goddess Nike, the Winged Victory of Samothrace is considered today as the greatest masterpiece of Hellenistic sculpture.
+The Louvre displays it currently.
+It is among the most celebrated original statues in the world.
+It was created between 200 and 190 BCE, not to honor the Greek goddess Nike but to honor a sea battle.
+The Macedonian general Demetrius first erected it following his naval victory in Cyprus.